Augusta Mostyn: Life and work

 Augusta Nevill was born at Birling Manor near Maidstone, Kent.
 Her parents were William Nevill, 4th Earl of Abergavenny, and Caroline Leeke.
-Her sisters, Caroline Emily Nevill and Isabel Nevill, were also photographers.
+Her sisters, Lady Caroline Nevill and Lady Isabel Nevill, were also photographers.

-On 19 July 1855 Augusta Nevill married Thomas Lloyd-Mostyn.
+On 19 July 1855, Lady Augusta Nevill married Thomas Lloyd-Mostyn.
 They had two sons, Llewelyn Neville Vaughan Lloyd-Mostyn and Harry Richard Lloyd-Mostyn.
 They lived at Gloddaeth Hall.

-Augusta Mostyn commissioned All Saints Church, Deganwy from the architect John Douglas as a memorial to her parents.
+Lady Augusta Mostyn commissioned All Saints Church, Deganwy from the architect John Douglas as a memorial to her parents.

-She commissioned the Mostyn Art Gallery in Llandudno, the precursor of the current Mostyn gallery, as a headquarters for the Gwynedd Ladies' Arts Society, a society that was set up by a 'miss Clearance Whaite' (daughter of the president of Royal Cambrian Academy of Art), Lady Mostyn donated £10.10s (which was worth ~£1500 after inflation in 2019), thus making her the founder.
+She commissioned the Mostyn Art Gallery in Llandudno, the precursor of the current Mostyn gallery, as a headquarters for the Gwynedd Ladies' Arts Society, a society that was set up by a 'Miss Clearance Whaite' (daughter of the president of Royal Cambrian Academy of Art), Lady Mostyn donated £10.10s (which was worth ~£1500 after inflation in 2019), thus making her the founder.

 This is thought to have been the first art gallery in the world dedicated to exhibiting work by women.